Skip to Content

 My favorite holiday decorations are always the ones that I have made or someone has made for me.
 For the holidays, I’m big on sentiment and bringing out decorations that have been a part of my life for years.
 Which is why I love this easy DIY No Sew Fabric Pumpkins tutorial.

-So I’m glad that I can make heirloom crafts that can be reused over and over again in my Fall decor.
+I’m glad that I can make heirloom crafts that can be reused over and over again in my Fall decor.
 It doesn’t matter what the temperature is or where I am.
-These DIY No Sew Fabric Pumpkins can make it feel like Halloween and Thanksgiving.
+These scrap fabric pumpkins can make it feel like Halloween and Thanksgiving without needing to go to the store or farm and buy pumpkins.

 Fabric Suggestions for No Sew Fabric Pumpkins

-I think you’ll enjoy this easy DIY No Sew Fabric Pumpkins tutorial.
+I think you’ll enjoy this easy tutorial.
 It’s a great way to customize your Halloween and Fall decor to your color palette and likes.

-These no sew fabric pumpkins are shown in cool shades of dark blue, white and black.
+These plush pumpkins are shown in cool shades of dark blue, white and black.
 But don’t let that limit your creativity!
-Here are some fun ideas for more color variations of reusable pumpkin decor (plus, we’ve got links to great fabric at the end of the post):
+Here are some fun ideas for more color variations of reusable pumpkin decor:

 • Pink, turquoise and neon colors for a tween’s bedroom